earthly/website/blog/_posts/2022-12-22-yaml-in-python.md

  - YAML
  - Python
  - Data
-excerpt: "Learn how to work with YAML in Python, including creating, writing, reading, and modifying YAML files.
-This tutorial covers the basics of YAML, the PyYAML library, and how to convert YAML to JSON.
-If you've ever worked with Docker or Kubernetes, this tutorial is for you!"
+excerpt: Learn how to work with YAML in Python, including creating, reading, modifying, and converting YAML files.
+This tutorial covers the basics of YAML, the PyYAML library, and how to perform various operations on YAML files using Python.
+Whether you're new to YAML or looking to expand your Python skills, this tutorial is a great resource.
 ---

 If you've ever worked with Docker or Kubernetes, you'll have likely used YAML files.
 From configuring an application's services in [Docker](/blog/rails-with-docker) to defining Kubernetes objects like pods, services, and more—YAML is used for them all.